-The CPI inflation observed from last time's accounting date up to the most recent information has been broadly in line with the long term rate of inflation assumed over the same period for a typical LGPS employer.
-Therefore, the impact on the defined benefit obligation is likely to be fairly neutral for most employers.
+The CPI inflation observed from last time's accounting date up to the most recent information available has been slightly below the long term rate of inflation assumed over the same period for a typical LGPS employer.
+Therefore, allowing for recent inflation is expected to slightly improve the balance sheet position for most employers.